 The first thing is to assess whether it’s the role that’s not right for you or the place that you’re working.
 Working within the wrong environment can seriously taint your enjoyment of a job – so separating your feelings for your role and those for your employer is an important assessment to make.
 If you change your role with the same employer, you could make matters worse still.
 If you decided you’re working for the wrong company, then rather than just ‘bail out’ looking for the nearest safe harbour, you should assess what attributes you’d like to see from an employer.
 Don’t leave finding the right employer to chance – understand yourself and research potential employers.
 Seek a place to work that is going to fit with your personality and needs.

-If you do find that you're in the wrong role, then your task is much harder.
-It's time for some serious soul-searching and self-assessment to find out why you're not doing something you love.
-It might be that you're not far off the mark (you're just training the wrong subject, or you're better suited to authoring training courses than delivering them) or it might be that you're in completely the wrong job, or - in the worst case - the wrong industry.
+If you do find that you’re in the wrong role, then your task is harder.
+It’s time for some serious soul-searching and self-assessment to find out why you’re not doing something you love.
+It might be that you’re not far off where you’d like to be or it might be that you’re in completely the wrong job, or – in the worst case – the wrong industry.

-So, start by thinking about the industry you're in.
-Since Blue Eskimo is focused on the learning and development industry, we'll assume that you're in the same industry.
-(Even if it's different, the principles remain the same.)
-We can't consider every scenario, but let's think about some likely examples.
+So, start by thinking about the industry you’re in.
+Since Blue Eskimo is focused on the learning and development industry, we’ll assume that you’re in the same industry.
+We can’t consider every scenario, but let’s think about some likely examples.

-If you're a sales person, think about your feelings about learning and development.
+If you’re a salesperson, consider your feelings about learning and development.
 Do you care about it?
 Do you understand the personal and organisational development processes?
-Or, would you rather be selling something easier - like televisions or fridges?
-Some sales people really don't care what they sell - it's the act of selling that they enjoy, though they may show a preference for selling face-to-face, in a store, on the customer's premises, or over the phone.
-You're going to be happier and more successful if you understand what you sell, if you like what you sell.
-That's not to say that if you don't feel your grasp of learning is strong enough that you can't do something to improve it - finding out more about learning processes can give you that boost of knowledge and confidence needed to make selling training more enjoyable (it's true to say that when you're floundering around for knowledge, or the buyer knows more than you, then selling can be a very uncomfortable task).
+Or would you rather be selling something easier – like televisions or fridges?
+There’s no shame in this.
+Some salespeople really don’t care what they sell – it’s the act of selling that they enjoy, though they may show a preference for selling face-to-face, in a store, on the customer’s premises, or over the phone.
+You’re going to be happier and more successful if you understand what you sell and if you like what you sell.
+That’s not to say that if you don’t feel your grasp of learning is strong enough that you can’t do something to improve it – finding out more about learning processes can give you that boost of knowledge and confidence needed to make selling learning more enjoyable (it’s true to say that when you’re floundering around for knowledge, or the buyer knows more than you, then selling can be a very uncomfortable task).

 Knowing more about something helps you to appreciate it – and even love it.
 This knowledge gives you the confidence to enjoy your role more.
 So even though you don’t love something now, you can learn to love it.

-Or perhaps it's not the thing you're selling, but the way you're selling it.
+Or perhaps it’s not the thing you’re selling, but the way you’re selling it.
 You may be in a telesales role but crave the contact of people on a face-to-face basis.
-Some sales people really like to press flesh, but others prefer the 'one-step-removed' feeling that selling over the telephone gives them.
-When you're selling in a way that doesn't suit you, sometimes it's hard to tell that this is the root cause of your unhappiness - it may feel like it's selling itself that you don't like.
+Some salespeople really like to build relationships, but others prefer the ‘one-step-removed’ feeling that knocking down doors gives them.
+When you’re selling in a way that doesn’t suit you, sometimes it’s hard to tell that this is the root cause of your unhappiness – it may feel like it’s the act of selling itself that you don’t like.

-The same principles apply to trainers, course developers, training managers - you name the learning and development role, there's as much potential to be unhappy as there is to be happy.
+The same principles apply to L&D consultants, instructional designers, LMS specialists – you name the L&D role, there’s as much potential to be unhappy as there is to be happy.
 Ask yourself: